EmuDeck/emudeck.github.io/docs/emulators/steamos/rmg.md

 ***

-For the following games, place the Nintendo 64DD ROM in `Emulation/roms/n64dd`, no additional set-up is required.
-Either parse your Nintendo 64DD games through the `Nintendo 64 - RMG` parser or play them directly through EmulationStation-DE.
+For the following games, place the Nintendo 64DD ROM in `Emulation/roms/n64dd`, **no** additional set-up is required.
+These games are plug and play.

+Either parse your Nintendo 64DD games through the `Nintendo 64 - RMG` parser in Steam ROM Manager or play them directly through EmulationStation-DE.

 * Mario Artist: Paint Studio
 * Doshin the Giant